Town of Makarska

 Makarska is a small town situated about 60 km south of the city of Split.
 It is located in a secluded bay between the Biokovo mountain and the Adriatic.
 It is a very popular tourist destination.

-In ancient times here was a very important port connected to all the major ports on the Mediterranean.
+In ancient times there was a very important port connected to all the major ports on the Mediterranean.
 This is evident by the copper tablets found in Egypt that show the trade routes connecting to the location of Makarska.

-During the medieval times the area often belonged to different rulers, from the Croatian and Bosnian lords, to the Venetians and Turks.
+During the medieval times the area often belonged to different rulers, from the Croatian and Bosnian lords to the Venetians and Turks.